LeonarAung/Detect-Zawgyi-installed/README.md

 }

 ## Our Policy
-Commercial Usage,websites that including ads,sell something, is not allowed for 'Detect_Zawgyi_installed'.
+Commercial Usage,websites that including ads,sell something, is not allowed for 'Detect_Zawgyi_installed' to use free of charge .
 Contact to developer .

 ## Author